lauracamachol/lauracamachol/README.md

 - 👋 Hi, I’m @lauracamachol
-- 👀 I’m interested in Talent Acquisition
+- 👀 I’m interested in a Data Analyst!
-- 🌱 I’m currently learning Techical Recruitment
 - 📫 You can reach me in Linkedin: https://www.linkedin.com/in/lauracamachol/

 <!---